Global lawmakers grill Facebook exec in UK parliament

-LONDON (AP) — Lawmakers from nine countries are grilling a Facebook executive as part of an international hearing at Britain’s parliament on disinformation and “fake news.”
+LONDON (AP) — Lawmakers from nine countries grilled a Facebook executive on Tuesday as part of an international hearing at Britain’s parliament on disinformation and “fake news.”

-Richard Allan, a Facebook vice president, was among witnesses set to answer questions at a committee hearing in London on Tuesday.
+Richard Allan, Facebook’s vice president for policy solutions, answered questions in London in place of his boss, CEO Mark Zuckerberg, who ignored repeated requests to appear.

-The Digital, Culture, Media and Sport Committee had repeatedly asked Facebook CEO Mark Zuckerberg to appear but he has ignored the requests.
+Allan, sitting next to an empty chair reserved for Zuckerberg, said the Facebook founder and CEO had already appeared before numerous other committees this year.
+He acknowledged that the company has not been without blame in how it handled various scandals.

 Most Read Business Stories